See the latest laser jammer test.

 nearly the speed of light.

 Now it's appearing here.
-Most of the lidar-based photo enforcement systems are installed in East Coat.
-These include the LaserCraft and ATS units.
-The LaserCraft red light camera uses a pair of Kustom Signals ProLaser IIIs while ATS employs an industrial barcode laser that rapidly scans multiple lanes, measuring the speed of every vehicle.
+Most of the lidar-based photo enforcement systems are installed in East Coast.
+These include the LaserCraft and Nestor Traffic Systems units.
+The LaserCraft red light camera uses a pair of Kustom Signals ProLaser IIIs while Nestor employs an industrial barcode laser that rapidly scans multiple lanes, measuring the speed of every vehicle.
+Nestor uses the same laser in their mobile speed vans.

 And let's don't forget about the hand-held police laser, an estimated